Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns SEO metadata (page title) for a given URL path.
-It distinguishes itself from siblings which are mostly about sports data, betting, etc., by focusing on metadata retrieval.
+The description clearly states the tool returns SEO metadata (page title) for a URL path, specifying both the resource and scope.
+It distinguishes itself from sibling tools by focusing on metadata lookup by URL path, and the intent is unambiguous despite the absence of an explicit verb.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.